Pelagicore/qface/docs/motivation.rst

 Remote Services
 ===============

 Some projects use network communication to communicate from the HMI to the services, which might run on a different process or event networked device.
-QFace was not designed for remote services, as it does not define any storage types (e.g. int32, int16, int64) it knows only an int and does not define how large the int shall be.
-For this QFace need to rely on the author of the generators to have a defined protocol to exchange data.
+QFace was not designed for remote services as it does not define any storage types (e.g. int32, int16, int64), it  only knows an int and does not define how large the int shall be.
+For this QFace needs to rely on the author of the generators to have a defined protocol to exchange data.

 Complex APIs
 ============

-QFace is by design limited by its features.
-QFace shall be easy to use and the syntax easy to remember, so that also none experts can write their interface files.
+QFace is purposely designed to have limited features.
+The goal is to make QFace easy to use with an easy to remember syntax so that interface files can be written by none experts.

 QFace does not suppot unions or extending from other interfaces or that a struct extends other structs.
 If you look for these features than QFace is probably the wring choice.

 Limitations
 ===========

-As every code generation tool QFace is also limited to how much information you place inside your interface files.
-So there might be areas where code generation just do not make sense, than QFace will also not help.
+Like other code generation tools, QFace is limited by how much information you can place inside your interface files.
+In such cases code generation might not make sense and QFace will also help.

 QFace allows you to use annotation which can add meta information to the interface files.
-But the genertor needs to be designed to understand this meta information.
+But the generator needs to be designed to understand this meta information.
 Only the structure of these annotations are defined not the information they carry.
-Annotations might helpt to add information to an interface document to better control the code generation process.
+Annotations might help to add information to an interface document to better control the code generation process.